Basic Misunderstandings of How We Exist

 There is no way that we can bypass cause and effect, although tantra is known as the resultant vehicle.
 This is because we practice now in a manner that is similar to what we will attain as a Buddha.
 We imagine or pretend that now we are in the form of a Buddhist deity or yidam, a meditational figure, and that our behavior is like that of a Buddha in being able to help all beings.
 We imagine our speech is a mantra, our environment is a pure mandala, and our way of enjoying things is blissful and not associated with confusion.
 Although we practice now in a way that is similar to the result that we want to attain; nevertheless, in actuality that resultant state is not going to happen unless we build up the causes.

 There is no way to bypass cause and effect by any means; enlightenment is not going to happen instantly just like that.
 However, we hear a lot mentioned about tantra, particularly the highest class of tantra, that it will enable us to attain enlightenment in one lifetime.
 Even within one lifetime, we will be able to attain it in three years and three phases of the moon.
 A moon phase is the period from new to full moon or full to new moon, so three such phases total one and a half months.
 We think that we would really like a bargain like this and get enlightenment cheaply.
 Therefore we go for the tantra path.
 Sometimes, His Holiness the Dalai Lama calls this “Buddhist propaganda.”
 It gives us encouragement that we will be able to attain enlightenment in a single lifetime but that is very rare.
 It could only happen on the basis of a tremendous amount of positive force and so on having been built up in previous lifetimes.
 What is the explanation for the count of three years and three phases of the moon?
 It comes from the Kalachakra tantra.
 “Kalachakra” means cycles of time.
 We analyze the breath very carefully in that system.
 The breath shifts twelve times during the day between going primarily through one nostril and then the other.
-As it makes this transition between one nostril and the other, there are sixty-seven and a half breaths that go equally through both nostrils.
+As it makes this transition between one nostril and the other, there are fifty-six and a quarter breaths that go equally through both nostrils.
 When it does that, the subtle energy behind the breath goes into the central channel.

 We want to be able to bring all the subtle energy of the breaths – or what is referred to in Indian literature as prana or in Chinese literature as qi – into the central channel and dissolve them there.
 This is because the compulsiveness of our karma is actually driven by this “neurotic” energy, to use a Western term, that flows haphazardly through our bodies.
 This is what makes us feel nervous, stressed and tense.
 In the Kalachakra system, we call them the “winds of karma.”
 We want to be able to bring all of them into the central channel.